 Bittersweet Cafe is a cute breakfast, lunch, and pastry shop in Farmington, just half a mile from Route 40.
 The farm-to-table menu features tasty sandwiches, salads, and treats.
 If the weather is good, enjoy your meal at one of the outdoor tables, or order to go for a picnic at Ohiopyle State Park.

 Stone House Restaurant offers refined dining in a historic setting in Farmington.
 The tavern has been welcoming travelers on the National Road (now Route 40) since 1822.
-Chef Jeremy Chritchfield transitioned from his years as Executive Chef at high-end properties like Nemacolin and Greenbrier to become co-owner of the Stone House.
-He has a passion for locally sourced game, and makes a delicious steak.
 Enjoy a quiet table in the main dining room or a booth by the livelier tavern bar.
 The tavern is also a great stop for craft beer.

 Stop at Kentuck Knob Cafe for a treat after your house tour.
 Frank Lloyd Wright designed Kentuck Knob for the Hagan family, owners of Hagan Ice Cream.
-That yummy ice cream is still sold today in the lovely cafe at the Visitor Center, along with snacks and hot dogs.
+That yummy ice cream is still sold today in the lovely Visitor Center cafe, along with snacks and hot dogs.

 Back in Chateau Lafayette, Lautrec takes fine dining to an even higher level.
 The restaurant is one of only 29 in the world to earn both the Forbes Five-Star and AAA Five-Diamond ratings.
 The elegant, French-inspired interior is a fitting backdrop to beautifully prepared local and seasonal cuisine.
 Build your dining experience from the prix-fixe menu or try the tasting menu and leave the choices to Chef Kristin Butterworth.

-Getting to Laurel Highlands, Pennsylvania is actually part of the fun, as long as you avoid rush hour.
-Just a three hour drive from the Washington DC area, the road west is scenic in many areas.
+Driving to Laurel Highlands, Pennsylvania is actually part of the fun, as long as you avoid rush hour.
+Just a three-hour drive from the Washington DC region, the road west is scenic in many areas.
 Allow extra time to make stops along the way and enjoy the views.

 Depending on your starting point, GPS will offer a few options for the drive west.
 We like the route that follows Routes 70 and 68, but it's fun to head home on one of the alternates if time allows.

-The Laurel Highlands Visitors Bureau is full of information and tips to help you plan your visit.
+The Go Laurel Highlands tourism site is full of information and tips to help you plan your visit.
 Whether you are headed for family fun, a romantic escape, or an adults outing, we wish you safe and happy travels on your Laurel Highlands getaway.